Santiago de Cuba: History

 The refugees who stayed added to the city's eclectic cultural mix, already rich with Spanish and African culture.
 Some of the women and children were impressed into slavery again, although they had been free.
 In 1809, after Napoleon Bonaparte's forces invaded Spain, French citizens were ordered out of Cuba.
 Most went to the United States, and thousands settled in New Orleans, with the freedmen increasing its African culture, as most had been born in Africa.
 The ethnic French whites and free people of color, generally with longer ties to French culture, added their flavor to the culture of the city as well.

-Near the end of the century, during the Spanish–American War, Santiago was the site of the major defeat of Spanish troops at San Juan Hill on July 1, 1898.
+Near the end of the century, during the Spanish–American War, Santiago was the site of the major defeat of Spanish troops at San Juan Hill on 1 July 1898.
 After capturing the surrounding hills, United States General William Rufus Shafter laid siege to the city.
-Spain later surrendered to the United States after Admiral William T. Sampson destroyed the Spanish Atlantic fleet just outside Santiago's harbor on July 3, 1898.
+Spain later surrendered to the United States after Admiral William T. Sampson destroyed the Spanish Atlantic fleet just outside Santiago's harbor on 3 July 1898.
 Cuba had declared independence from Spain but was occupied by US troops for several years.
 Historians suggest they were there to ensure the sugar economy continued to be productive.

 José Martí, a Cuban poet, writer, and national hero, is buried in Santa Ifigenia Cemetery in this city.

 Role in the Cuban Revolution

 Santiago was the home of the 20th-century revolutionary hero Frank País.
-On July 26, 1953, the Cuban Revolution began with an ill-prepared armed attack on the Moncada Barracks by a small contingent of rebels led by Fidel Castro.
+On 26 July 1953, the Cuban Revolution began with an ill-prepared armed attack on the Moncada Barracks by a small contingent of rebels led by Fidel Castro.
 Shortly after this disastrous incident, País began talking with students and young working people informally, drawing around him what became an extremely effective urban revolutionary alliance.
 He and his followers developed highly organized cells, coordinating a large-scale urban resistance that became instrumental in the success of the Cuban Revolution.

-País' group prepared carefully, accruing weapons, collecting money, collecting medical supplies.
+País' group prepared carefully, accruing weapons, collecting money and medical supplies.
 They published a cheap newsletter that reported news critical of the government, attempting to counter Batista's censorship of the mainline press.

-In the summer of 1955, País's organization merged with Castro's July 26 Movement.
+In the summer of 1955, País's organization merged with Castro's 26 July Movement.
 País became the leader of the new organization in Oriente province.
 Two years later he was betrayed to the police and was fatally shot after his capture.

-On January 1, 1959, Fidel Castro proclaimed the victory of the Cuban Revolution from a balcony on Santiago de Cuba's city hall.
+On 1 January 1959, Fidel Castro proclaimed the victory of the Cuban Revolution from a balcony on Santiago de Cuba's city hall.
 The ashes of País were interred in Santa Ifigenia Cemetery, where Marti had been buried.